Adhesives (Glues) For Bolting

-Construction anchors that are used in “safety critical applications” where their failure can cause loss of life, or serious economic loss, are covered by ETA’s.
+Construction anchors that are used in “safety-critical applications” where their failure can cause loss of life or serious economic loss are covered by ETA’s.
 This is very similar to climbing anchors, where a failure can also cause a loss of life.
-In addition, the EOTA document EOTA GD 002 (Assumption of working life of Construction Products in Guidelines for European Technical Approval, European Technical Approvals and Harmonised Standards) discusses what the design life time of construction anchors should be, and a “normal” lifetime is taken to be 50 years.
-See: www.eota.eu//eota-guidance-documents
+In addition, the EOTA document EOTA GD 002 (Assumption of working life of Construction Products in Guidelines for European Technical Approval, European Technical Approvals and Harmonised Standards) discusses what the design lifetime of construction anchors should be, and a “normal” lifetime is taken to be 50 years.

-On the subject of slower curing epoxies, the longer cure (and gel) time can be regarded as a disadvantage however gluing in a test bolt at ground level for your first time is an entirely easier exercise than fixing anchors at height thus the advantage of a longer gel time becomes apparent.
-This is particularly so for those equipping new routes in hotter climates where faster reacting adhesives can gel in a few minutes rendering their use impractical to most users.
+On the subject of slower curing epoxies, the longer cure (and gel) time can be regarded as a disadvantage however glueing in a test bolt at ground level for your first time is an entirely easier exercise than fixing anchors at height thus the advantage of a longer gel time becomes apparent.
+This is particularly so for those equipping new routes in hotter climates where faster-reacting adhesives can gel in a few minutes rendering their use impractical to most users.

 For experienced developers, instead of marking and pre-drilling all the holes first then glueing afterwards, the longer gel time of an epoxy affords time to drill / clean and glue-in each anchor before moving onto the next placement which would otherwise not be possible with other adhesives types that gel fast.
 This clearly requires absolute confidence in determining placements without pre-marking although with knowledge of the new route gained on first inspection and during cleaning, this strategy significantly improves the efficiency of equipping a new route that would otherwise not be possible without the use of an epoxy.